 - Ready to Serve: Lay newspapers on a table, spread out the seafood boil, and season.
 Add parsley and serve with lemon and hot sauce.

-I think it would be helpful to break down the specific cooking times for each piece of seafood.
-Since they’re all different, it can be hard to time everything so each ingredient is cooked perfectly.
-Here’s the breakdown:
+I think it’s helpful to break down the specific cooking times for each piece of seafood since they’re all different.

 - Snow Crab Legs will need between 4 and 5 minutes to boil because they are pre-cooked.
-If you decide to use fresh crab, it can take up to 20 minutes to cook through.
+If you decide to make a crab boil with fresh crab, it can take up to 20 minutes to cook through.

 - Raw Shrimp usually takes between 2 to 3 minutes to cook.